← Back to .knowledge

 .knowledge/maintenance/trust_report.json

-Trust buckets should change when knowledge cannot be safely used for planning.
+Confidence levels should change when repository context cannot safely support planning.

 Use it for